Associate Teaching Professor

-Cherese Childers-McKee is a full-time faculty member in the Graduate School of Education and serves as the faculty lead for the Curriculum, Teaching, Learning, and Leadership (CTLL) concentration and the DiP Research Courses.
+Cherese Childers-McKee is a full-time faculty member in the Graduate School of Education and serves as the Director of the EdD (Doctor of Education) Program.

 Dr. Childers-McKee completed her Ph.D. in Educational Studies with a concentration in Cultural Studies at The University of North Carolina at Greensboro.
 Her research interests include Language and Identity, Community Engaged Research, Urban Schools, Critical Literacy, Teacher Leadership, Social Justice Education, and Intercultural Relations.
 She also holds a graduate certificate in women’s and gender studies.